Five Ranks: III: Coming from within the Absolute

 This rank describes enlightened behaviour: "Enlightened beings do not dwell in the state of result they have realized; from the ocean of effortlessness, they radiate unconditional compassion".

 IV: Arrival at Mutual Integration

-The fourth rank describes "the bodhisattva of indomitable spirit" who "go into the marketplace extending their hands, acting for others".
+The fourth rank describes "the bodhisattva of indomitable spirit" who "go[es] into the marketplace extending their hands, acting for others".
 It is powerful enlightened behaviour.
 "This is what is called being on the road without leaving home, leaving home without being on the road.
 Is this an ordinary person?
 Is this a sage?
 Demons and outsiders cannot discern such a person; even Buddhas and Zen masters can do nothing".
 But even this "cannot be considered the place to sit in peace [...]
 You must know there is another rank, attainment in both".

 V: Unity Attained

 The fifth rank describes "the mellow maturity of consciousness".
 According to Sekida, this rank is described in case 13 of the Mumonkan: